 Asking the tough questions about unconscious bias is what drives an inclusive learning or corporate environment.
 Learn about the honest questions that may shape your aviation teaching and learning strategies, whether in the virtual classroom or boardroom.

-Storm Woods is the Senior Diversity & Inclusion (D&I) Specialist for L Brands where she works with internal and external business partners to inform, engage, and drive positive results through inclusion.
+Storm Woods is the Diversity & Inclusion (D&I) Manager for L Brands where she works with internal and external business partners to inform, engage, and drive positive results through inclusion.

 After receiving a Bachelor of Arts in Theatre from the Ohio State University, Storm earned her master's degree in Human Resource Management with a focus on the strategic implementation of programs targeted to drive diversity, equity, and inclusion.
 Storm has made her career in non-profit as well as Fortune 500 organizations.
 She uses her training and skills to provide guidance & consultation to business partners, develop & deliver compelling training programs, and to execute events & programs that drive recruitment, engagement, and retention among diverse student and employee populations.

 She was raised in a military family and spent most of her childhood in Waterford, Michigan before relocating to Columbus, Ohio to accept a position as a performer with the theatre company, Shadowbox Live.
 Prior to joining L Brands, she excelled in learning & development and leadership roles with Big Lots and Teavana, a subsidiary of Starbucks.
 Storm lives in Columbus with her husband, Anthony.
 In her free time, she enjoys practicing and performing as an aerialist, watching The Office or The Golden Girls, and spending time with her cat and bulldog.